AlastairTaft/redux-async-props/README.md

 ), document.getElementById('app'))
 ```

-# Things that have to work
+## Things that have to work
 Your asynchronous actions have to run on both the client and server.
-If your using `fetch` commands then 'isomorphic-fetch' is a good way to ensure
-it works on the server too.
+If your using `fetch` commands then the (https://github.com/matthew-andrews/isomorphic-fetch)['isomorphic-fetch'] is a pretty good package for ensuring it works on the server too.

+## Examples
+See the example directory for a full blown example of all the above put into action.